-- 500 g/ about 2 cups/ 17 oz sour cream/smetana
+- 500 g/ about 2 cups/ 17 oz sour cream (Note 2)

 - 2 medium tomatoes

-- salt and pepper
+- fine sea salt and pepper

 - Peel the garlic cloves and grate them finely into a bowl.
 Add the mustard and some salt and mix well.
-Add the oil little by little while stirring all the time, until the mixture emulgates a bit like mayonnaise.

 - Add the oil gradually while stirring all the time, until the mixture emulsifies slightly, like a mayonnaise.
 Add the sour cream and mix well.